Exercising Your Way to Better Sex

 Setting the mood

-A single good workout can prime the body for sex, says Jim Pfaus, PhD, a professor of psychology and neuroscience at Concordia University in Montreal, who studies the biology of sexual desire.
+A single good workout can prime the body for sex, says Jim Pfaus, PhD, now a retired professor of psychology and neuroscience at Concordia University in Montreal, who studied the biology of sexual desire.
 "That's one of the payoffs of going to the gym," he says.
 "When you increase your blood flow, you'll have a much easier time getting aroused."
 A person doesn't have to jump straight from a round of exercise to the bed to enjoy the benefits, either.
 "The high will remain for a few hours afterward, enough time for a nice dinner," Pfaus says.

 Of course, anyone with romantic plans for the evening should try to save at least a little energy.
 People who work out obsessively may not feel like doing anything but sleeping when they get home, Pfaus says.
 In the long run, excessive exercise -- like training for a triathlon -- can slow the production of sex hormones in both men and women, potentially shifting sex drive into low gear.
 The consequences can be especially severe for women, Pfaus says.
 Exercise that requires rigorous training, such as excessive long-distance running, "can shut down a woman's ovaries," he says.
 She'll stop ovulating and menstruating, and she'll also lose interest in sex.